schemen/OpenFormicaria/docs/formicaria.md

 # OpenFormicaria - Formicaria

-A Open Source modular ant aormicarium and home with simple space saving connectors.

 ## General Features
 * Modular - any type of insert can be made for specific ant requirements and preferences